Loading...

 How to consume Millets without glucose spikes

-Pair millets with fiber-rich vegetables like broccoli, spinach, or kale.
-This can help slow down the digestion process.
+Pair millets with non-starchy vegetables such as broccoli, spinach, and bell peppers to help slow down the absorption of glucose.

 healthspan-mbl